-The low down on CMS packages Joomla WordPress and Drupal
+The low down on CMS packages Joomla, WordPress, and Drupal

 All the websites in the background image were designed by me.
 Not only the graphics but also the UX and IA.

 Do you want your viewers to experience cognitive strain or cognitive ease?
 Who will spend 5 seconds looking for the search box when the average page view is less than 2 seconds?
 Information Architecture is a science, but unfortunately not an exact one.
-What would be for one user a well-designed intuitive website, would be for another a maze of ads and aviators and other distractions and nonsense.
+What would be for one using a well-designed intuitive website, would be for another a maze of ads and aviators and other distractions and nonsense.

 To create a great user experience, you need to understand the methodology of building a website.